 Okay – another simple one.
 When you’re creating a new Office Group (or “Unified Group”, like they’re called as well), you might get an error for the alias already being used.
 Pretty simple, but still – let’s see how to fix it.
 Problem So, this error pops up, while you’re trying to create a new Office Group: The alias is being used by another group in your organization.
 Please try a different alias.
 An example script & output is shown below: # Historically, Groups have…Continue reading How to resolve the error “The alias is being used by another group in your organization”

 Ha – another one, that ended up being a simple fix, but since nobody actually explains it well, took me an hour to figure out.
-This post ended up being another example of my “I’m going to document every single fix, that took me more than 10 minutes to figure out, since that’ll help me (and others) the next time the same issue arises.” blogging strategy.
-Snappy name, right?
-Never was my strongest suit!
-Anyway, I ended up banging my head to the wall.
-Hopefully…Continue reading How to fix Microsoft.AspNetCore.Mvc.TagHelpers not being rendered!
+This post ended up being another example of my “I’m going to document every single fix that took me more than 10 minutes to figure out, since that’ll help me (and others) the next time the same issue arises.” blogging strategy.
+Snappy name, right? 😅 Ah, well, naming things is really, really difficult.
+Anyway, I ended up banging my head…Continue reading How to fix Microsoft.AspNetCore.Mvc.TagHelpers not being rendered!

 This is one of those “note to self” -kind of entries.
 This workflow is probably so natural to a lot of you all, that you won’t need to document it – but since I don’t do that much development with the full “fork – clone – branch – submit pull request” -process (whic is really typical with GitHub and I guess Open Source in general), I always need to look up the instructions on how to add pull any changes from the original repository to…Continue reading Note to self: How to sync from the original repo on GitHub (Git merge upstream)